matt-harvey/tabulo/README.md

 * Multibyte Unicode characters are correctly handled.
 * Apply [colours](#colours-and-styling) and other styling to table content and borders, without breaking the table.
 * Easily [transpose](#transposition) the table, so that rows are swapped with columns.
-* Choose from multiple [border configurations](#borders), including Markdown, "ASCII", and smoothly joined Unicode border characters.
+* Choose from multiple [border configurations](#borders), including Markdown, &ldquo;ASCII&rdquo;, and smoothly joined Unicode border characters.

 Tabulo has also been ported to Crystal (with some modifications): see [Tablo](https://github.com/hutou/tablo).